-The PARCC & DC Science assessments will be administered in either computer-based (CBT) or paperbased (PBT) format.
-PARCC English language arts/literacy (ELA/L) assessments will focus on analyzing a text through reading and writing.
-PARCC Mathematics assessments will focus on applying skills and concepts, and understanding multi-step problems that require abstract reasoning and modeling real-world problems, precision, perseverance, and strategic use of tools.
-The DC Science Assessment presents students with tasks that are built around scientific phenomena as well as engaging design challenges to evaluate student performance in three-dimensional science learning.
+The DC CAPE assessments will be administered in either computer-based (CBT) or paper-based (PBT) format.
+English language arts/literacy (ELA/L) assessments will focus on analyzing a text through reading and writing.
+Mathematics assessments will focus on applying skills and concepts, and understanding multi-step problems that require abstract reasoning and modeling real-world problems, precision, perseverance, and strategic use of tools.
+The science assessments present students with tasks that are built around scientific phenomena as well as engaging design challenges to evaluate student performance in three-dimensional science learning.
 In all content areas, students will demonstrate their skills and knowledge through selected response, constructed response, and technology enhanced items.

-Each assessment is comprised of multiple units, and additionally, one of the mathematics units is split into two sections: a non-calculator section and a calculator section (grades 6-7 and high school only).
-Refer to Section 2.4 for additional information about the number of units for each assessment.
+Each assessment is comprised of multiple sections, and additionally, one of the mathematics sections is split into two parts: a non-calculator part and a calculator part (grades 6-7 and high school only).
+Refer to Section 2.4 for additional information about the number of sections for each assessment.